natenka/pyneng-book-en/docs/source/book/15_module_re/search.rst

     Management address(es):
       IP address: 10.1.1.2

-The goal is to obtain such fields:
+The goal is to get such fields:

 * neighbor name (Device ID: SW2)
 * IP address of neighbor (IP address: 10.1.1.2)
 * neighbor platform (Platform: cisco WS-C2960-8TC-L)
 * IOS version (Cisco IOS Software, C2960 Software (C2960-LANBASEK9-M), Version 12.2(55)SE9, RELEASE SOFTWARE (fc1))

 And for convenience you need to get data in the form of a dictionary.
 Example of the resulting dictionary for SW2 switch:

 .. code:: python